 Buying an existing vineyard without really knowing its potential is something you could lose a lot of sleep over.
 Dig all the holes you like and analyse the soil to within an inch of its life but no amount of tests can tell you what these vines will do under the influence of your own guiding hands.
 In the end you just have to go with your gut.
 Like choosing a life partner, when you know you know.

-Just seven acres planted to eight varieties meant not only could we pretty well manage the farm by ourselves, but have some fun with the varieties to boot.
+Just eight acres planted to eight varieties meant not only could we pretty well manage the farm by ourselves, but have some fun with the varieties to boot.
 And being just 50km from the southern most point of mainland Australia meant we had become stewards of some seriously cool climate fruit to make the wines we both love to drink.

 All the vines on The Wine Farm are planted on their own roots meaning the site expresses itself more truly through the variety, not via the roots of another – something that excites Neil in particular having worked with vines in France, South Africa and New Zealand where barely a single one taps its own roots.

 To the west of the property lie mineral-rich red soils derived from ancient volcanic mass.
 To the east, grey loam.
 In line with ancient folklore, a natural spring has formed at the convergence of these two soil types, meaning The Wine Farm is blessed with a small, perpetually full dam from which we draw water to irrigate our veggies.